Tax debts under Self Assessment

 If you have a tax debt and can’t pay, it’s important to understand the different roles within HM Revenue and Customs.
 DM deals with collection of tax due, not with the assessment of income which is the basis of the tax bill.
 If you can’t pay your tax, the first office to contact is Debt Management and Banking.
 If you think the amount of tax is wrong or if you need to file tax returns, you may need to contact another part of HMRC as well – such as the Taxes Helpline – 0300 200 3300, or the Self Assessment Helpline 0300 200 3310.

 You must act promptly to get the figures sorted out.
 A simple error, such as a failure to credit a payment you have made, can be corrected by a phone call.
 But an unexpectedly high tax demand may include a “determination” – an estimate made by HMRC when they have not received your tax return.
 Even if this is much higher than your true liability for the year, it is legally due and enforceable.
 The only way to cancel a determination is to complete and send in a tax return.
 You may need to offer DM some interim payments while the final tax bill is sorted out.

 Penalties for late filing of tax returns are high – up to £1,600 a year or more, even if no tax is due.
 If your bill includes late filing penalties, you should look at the section on late filing penalties, as well as the other pages in this guide.

 If your profits have fallen, the ‘payments on account‘ included in your bill may be too high.

 If you owe tax which you cannot pay immediately, then you may want to seek some agreement with DM to pay your tax by instalments.

 Go to Section 4 for more details.

 You may be at risk of enforcement action

 If you cannot reach an agreement with DM, you face the risk of enforcement action.
-It is important to understand what each procedure involves, and the defences that could help you.

 - estimated bill sent by HMRC when they have not received your tax return.